 - Collar Stays: If your shirt's collar stays are not sewn in, they should be removed before washing and returned after ironing.
 Collar stays that are sewn in are usually designed to be washed.

-- 52 Top Quality Mens Collar Stays- Keep your collar stiff so your shirt stays looking crisp and sharp all day.
+- 52 Top Quality Mens Collar Stays- Keep your collar stiff with our dress shirt collar stays for men, so your men's dress shirt stays looking crisp and sharp all day.

-- Stainless Steel- Stainless steel collar stays are built to last.
-Unlike their flimsy collar stay counterparts that come with your shirts, these 430 grade stiff collar stays won’t rust, bend or break.
+- Collar Stays Metal for Men- Stainless steel collar stays are built to last.
+Unlike the flimsy collar stay dress shirt collar inserts that come with your shirts, these 430 grade stiff shirt stays for men won’t rust, bend or break.

 - Smooth Edges- Don't ruin your shirt collar!
 Our metal stays for shirt collars have polished edges to ensure that they are smooth, and won't cut through your collars.

-- Sleek Divided Storage Case- Easily locate collar stiffeners in the size you need with this divided box.
-This case is perfect for travel or everyday storage.
+- Sleek Divided Storage Case- Easily locate collar stiffeners in the size you need with this divided collar stay holder.
+This collar bars for men dress shirts case is perfect for travel or everyday storage.